waggle-sensor/waggle-inventory-tools/README.md

 Each node will have their info scraped into the directory `data/vsn/`.

+_Note: This assumes your node ssh config is using the convention `ssh node-vsn`._

 ## Ideas

 This data will allow us to quickly perform queries such as: